franvelasco/franvelasco.github.io/_posts/culture/2015-02-15-tapas-at-madreat.md

 </div>

 As we were there, we grabbed some nachos as an appetizer, some croquettes as we walked, and then we stopped to try the hot dogs from the stall with more queue in the whole market.
 For dessert we got an amazing Nutella pancake.
-And everything was deliciu"s, accompanied by an amazing sunny weather. with a cloud that began threatening to unload on us but that in the end it went away.
+And everything was delicious, accompanied by an amazing sunny weather. with a cloud that began threatening to unload on us but that in the end it went away.

 <div class="gallery-{{ page.layout }}" markdown="1">